River Flooding and Management

 Floods can bring both advantages and disadvantages to an area.
-Floods can deposit rich, fertile alluvium on agricultural areas.
+Floods can deposit rich, fertile alluvium in agricultural areas.
 Also, flood water can replenish irrigation channels.
-On the other hand floods can destroy food supplies, homes and transport infrastructures.
+On the other hand, floods can destroy food supplies, homes and transport infrastructures.

 Although very expensive, dams can significantly reduce the risk of flooding downstream